1958 in the Vietnam War: February

 Three hundred Bình Xuyên insurgents attacked the Minh Thanh Rubber Plantation north of Saigon.
-The Government sent two divisions of army troops to attempt to hunt down the insurgents.
-Most of the incidents of violence in South Vietnam were committed by the remnants of the Binh Xuyen criminal gang and the Cao Đài and Hòa Hảo religious sects which had been suppressed by the Diem government in 1955 and 1956.
-Viet Cong "political advisers" were often attached to the insurgents.
+The Government sent two ARVN divisions to attempt to hunt down the insurgents.
+Most of the incidents of violence in South Vietnam were committed by the remnants of the Binh Xuyen criminal gang and the Cao Đài and Hòa Hảo religious sects which had been suppressed by the Diệm government in 1955 and 1956.
+VC "political advisers" were often attached to the insurgents.

 March

 As part of their efforts to advance the Unification referendum, North Vietnam sent letters to the Government of South Vietnam proposing a loosening of economic restrictions between the two countries and preparations for a "free general elections by secret ballot".
 The messages were either rebuffed or ignored by the South Vietnamese government.